Ceasar/Encyclopedia/README.rst

 Further, retrieval becomes difficult, since a file could be in a number of locations.

-`scholar` solves both of these problems by forcing everything into a flat structure.
+`Encyclopedia` solves both of these problems by forcing everything into a flat structure.
 (This risks ambiguity, but it is expected that to a large degree this will not be the case, given that the encyclopedia is personal, and in the case that is, names can disambiguated similar to Wikipedia (which appends the domain,